-Additional future engagement may revolve around actions such as:
+Additional future actions of the DOD and BBAC may revolve around actions such as:

-- identifying key insights (concerns, feelings, understanding, etc.) among Covered Populations in specific areas of the state.
-These insights would be extrapolated from both the Better-Internet Survey and Roadshow Events; - acknowledging their feedback and developing ongoing communications tactics designed to address these insights; - providing meaningful updates regarding the infrastructure process and Digital Equity resources; and - conducting periodic short surveys or "pulse checks" among these same audiences to continually gauge the degree to which their awareness of the infrastructure process and the Digital Equity resources available to them is growing.
+- identifying key insights (concerns, feelings, understanding, etc.) among Covered Populations raised by the BBAC subcommittees in specific areas of the state. - acknowledging their feedback and developing ongoing communications tactics designed to address these insights. - providing meaningful updates regarding the infrastructure process and Digital Equity resources. - conducting periodic short surveys or "pulse checks" among the Covered Populations to continually gauge the degree to which their awareness of the infrastructure process and the Digital Equity resources available to them is growing; and - Gathering baseline and post-grant data to ensure the efficacy of Digital Equity Programs.